The unified cross-disciplinary model of the operation of neurons: Forming membrane's potential

-In a special type of invasion, when suddenly a large amount of $Na^+$ rushes in (i.e., the trigger is external, but the ions derive from a biological process), the current throughput of the "resting ion channels" is not sufficient anymore: the internal $Na^+$ concentration drastically increases, and so does the membrane's potential.
-At that point, the neuron is out of balance: although most of the $Na^+$ ions can flow out through the \gls{AIS}, the system also changes its $K^+$ concentration through the limited capacity "resting ion channels" until the balanced state regained.
-This latter effect must not be mismatched with the capacitive current, which (due to its changed direction) causes the phenomenon known as "hyperpolarization".
+In a special type of invasion, when suddenly a large amount of $Na^+$ rushes into the segment (i.e., the trigger is external, but the ions derive from a biological process), the current throughput of the "resting ion channels" is not sufficient anymore: the internal $Na^+$ concentration in the proximal layer drastically increases, and so does the membrane's potential.
+At that point, the neuron is out of balance: although most of the $Na^+$ ions can flow out through the \gls{AIS}, the system also changes its $K^+$ concentration through the limited capacity "resting ion channels" until the balanced state is regained.
+This latter effect must not be confused with the capacitive current, which (owing to its reversed direction) causes the phenomenon known as "hyperpolarization".

-Compare the figure to Fig.~7.2 in~\cite{PrinciplesNeuralScience:2013}.
-Notice the two-sided negative feedback effect: a change in the value of the "command potential" or "command concentration" changes the other value.
-In the case of voltage invasion, the ratio of the ion concentrations also changes.
-In this case, the feedback amplifier is represented by the delicate balance of the electric and thermodynamic force fields.
-In the case of clamping, another (electric) feedback amplifier is introduced into the system and they work against each other.
+Compare the figure to Fig.~7.2 of~\cite{PrinciplesNeuralScience:2013}.
+Notice the two-sided negative feedback effect: a change in the value of the "command potential" or "command concentration" (the "setpoint" in the language of control theory) changes the other value.
+In the case of voltage invasion, the ion concentration ratio also changes.
+In this case, the feedback amplifier is represented by the delicate balance of the electrical and thermodynamic force fields.
+In the case of clamping, another (electrical) feedback circuit is introduced into the system, and they work against each other.
 The neuron attempts to restore its balance without external potential (it cannot distinguish the foreign potential from its membrane potential), and changes its concentrations accordingly.
 A vital difference is the \textit{speed} of the feedback amplifier.
-The electrical one works with electric speed, while the thermodynamic one with the several orders lower thermodynamic speed.
+The electrical one operates at electrical speed, while the thermodynamic one operates at a speed several orders of magnitude lower.
 When switching (or changing) the external ("command") voltage, the neuron must first get into its "steady state".
 It takes time.
 "The command potential, which is selected by the experimenter and can be of any desired amplitude and waveform"~\cite{PrinciplesNeuralScience:2013}.
 However, if the measured data readings are not from a steady state, the measurement is wrong: the different amplifier speeds (different current speeds) surely distort the measured value.